GoldwinXS/NoFrillsAggregator/README.md

 ## How to use (User) ##
 If you've been sent this page and asked to follow instructions, then these are them:

+NB: if you're on windows, you'll need to save the file as a .htm file.

 1. Shop at your leisure at your local NoFrills (important to ensure items are available).
 ![](instructional_images/find_store.png)
 2. Shop to your hearts content.